1. Ana Ng – They Might Be Giants

 internet, no mobile phone, no anything.

-Moonshake utilised drum machines and samples.
+Moonshake utilised samples and had odd drum patterns.
 Tapes guy had a copy of their first album Eva Luna, and on a visit to Bristol to

 see family I purchased the mini-album Big